 There were a few other nurses who appeared now and again with more specific names.
 However, these were one-off characters who existed just as a plot device for a particular episode or two.
 Other than Lt.
 Dish, the first season also had Nurse Ginger.
 In the pilot, as well, was Captain Knocko McCarthy, who was credited but had no lines.
 These characters suffered the same fate as other early characters like Spearchucker Jones and Ugly John: There were too many characters to develop.

-Why the Nurses Bunked Together in Large Groups But Other Characters Didn’t
+Why the Nurses Bunked Together in Large Groups, But Other Characters Didn’t

 The other distinguishing characteristic of the nurses is that they were always shown bunked together in one tent.
 Even Klinger, a lowly corporal, had his own tent.
 And head nurse Margaret Houlihan had her own tent even though she would have bunked with her nurses in a real-life MASH.